Scripts

 We call the keys in a metatable events and the values metamethods.

-In the previous example, the event is "add" and the metamethod is the
+In the previous example, the event is "add"

 function that performs the addition.